oracle-livelabs/apex/book-club-lab/4-creating-details-page/creating-book-details-page.md

         - Page: **3**

-        - You also need to set the value of the ID item on page 3 (P3\_ID) so that the Book Details page has the ID of the movie that was clicked on.
+        - You also need to set the value of the ID item on page 3 (P3\_ID) so that the Book Details page has the ID of the book that was clicked on.

         - Set Items: